(Also known as a Hip Labral Tear, Labral Tear of the Hip)

 The hip joint is a ball and socket joint – the ball arising from the top of the femur (thigh bone) and the pelvis giving rise to the socket.
 The depth of the socket of the hip joint is increased by strong cartilage known as the labrum which attaches to the rim of the hip joint (figures 1 & 2).

 The labrum is responsible for increasing the depth and stability of the hip joint.
-It also aids shock absorption, cushioning the impact of the femur on the pelvis during weight bearing.
+It also aids shock absorption, cushioning the impact of the femur on the pelvis during weight bearing activity.
 Normally the surface of the labrum is very smooth allowing easy movement of the femur on the pelvis.
 Occasionally the labrum can be torn or damaged so that the surface is no longer smooth.
 When this occurs, the condition is known as a labral tear.

 Causes of a labral tear